The Poor, Christian Mission, and Our Hyperconnected World

 "For Christians desiring to engage the joys and trials of globalization with inspired, faith-centered, and effective responses, Myers marks the path.
 Insisting on the essential connection between a deep spiritual relationship with God and commitment to justice in the world, Engaging Globalization calls Christians everywhere to the redemptive task of appreciating the good of secular theories and practices of globalization, while at the same time revising and reforming these theories and practices with our deep awareness of God, our image-bearing humanity, and the purpose God has given us.
 For a world that is both in thrall to and threatened by the secularizing forces of globalization, this is a message we desperately need."

-Roland Hoksbergen, professor of economics and international development, Calvin College
+Roland Hoksbergen, professor of economics and international development, Calvin University

 - Excerpt Download PDF